tobiasbriones/blog/swe/legal/ip/license-change-from-mit-to-bsd--3--clause-for-code-snippets-2023-04-13/index.md

 more conformable fit now that source code is more present in my written articles.

+Today, I dropped the MIT License in favor of the preferred BSD-3-Clause License for source code like code snippets or DSLs written inside articles, so that content is still under the same CC-BY-4.0 License, but source code is now under the BSD-3-Clause License which matches better with the source-code-richer resources available now in the platform by being more consistent regarding already established standards.

 ## Bibliography

 - [Licenses \| Open Source Initiative](https://opensource.org/license)